K3WLBUDDY/K3WLBUDDY.github.io/_posts/2018-02-07-machine-learning-101-starting-from-the-basics.markdown

 excerpt: "Understanding the building blocks of the Machine Learning world"
 date:   2018-02-07 22:00:00
 ---
-This is the first in a series of blog posts that I've elegantly called <strong>"Machine Learning 101"</strong>.
-The main purpose of these posts is for me to remind myself of things I've learnt ( I have the habit of forgetting things easily ) and to help any noob understand a lot of things about Machine Learning.
-If you're new to ML and have absolutely no clue whatsoever about it then this is one of the places to start from.
+This is the first in a series of blog posts I'm calling <strong>"Machine Learning 101"</strong>.
+The main purpose of this series is for me to remind myself of things I've learnt ( I have the habit of forgetting things ) and help any noob understand a lot of things about Machine Learning.
+If you're new to ML and have absolutely no clue whatsoever about it then this is one of the places to start learning from.

-So without further ado, let's get into ML - 101.
-This is a long post so get some chips or something.
+So, let's dive into ML - 101.

 ## Getting the intuition for Machine Learning

-For the purpose of this post, I'd like you to forget whatever passing comments you would have heard about Machine Learning from your nerdy friends or the internet.
-We're going to start on a blank slate.
+The first thing I'd want you to do is forget whatever you would've heard about Machine Learning.
+Words like CNN, LSTM, R-CNN etc. should mean nothing to you.
+We'll come to those topics in due time but for now the goal is to understand the basics of Machine Learning.

-I'm going to start off with an example.
+I'm going to start off on a blank slate with a small example

-Imagine that you're the owner of a house and you're looking to rent it out to make some extra $$$ on the side.
+Imagine you're the owner of a house and looking to rent it out to make some extra $$$ on the side.
 You're having a problem figuring out what the monthly rent should be.
+Ideally the rent shouldn't be too expensive so that nobody bothers about your place nor should it be too cheap so that you're making no cash from it.

 Now, when it comes to deciding the rent for a house, a lot of factors come into play.
 Things like the Square Feet occupied, the amenities provided like covered car parking etc. all play a role in the final price.

-To get a clearer picture I've collected some rental prices for homes in Chennai from 99acres.com.
-To make the understanding easier and for brevity I've taken into consideration only 3 features that decide the rent.
+Our job for now is going to be: Given the necessary details about a house i.e Area, No. of Bedrooms etc., predict a reasonable rent for it.

+The best way to define what "Reasonable Rent" means is to get details about the rental prices of other properties and extrapolate information from it.

+And I've done just that by scraping 99acres.com and obtaining around 8000 properties and their rental information.
+Below you'll find a few of them.
+Analyze the data for a minute or two.

 ### Rental prices in Chennai

 <table>
 <tr>
-<th>Square Feet (sq.ft)</th>
+<th>Area (sq.ft)</th>
 <th>No. of Bedrooms (BHK)</th>
 <th>Age (years)</th>
-<th>Rent per Month (&#x20b9;)</th>
+<th>Rent per month (&#x20b9;)</th>
 </tr>
 <tr>
 <td>1200</td>